Don’t pay for dental SEO before you know what it entails

-Your Google My Business listing is authoritative and can potentially be a source that feeds other citations across the web of your practice’s information.
-When Google displays search results with map listings, that data comes from your GMB listing.
+Your Google Business Profile listing is authoritative and can potentially be a source that feeds other citations across the web of your practice’s information.
+When Google displays search results with map listings, that data comes from your GBP listing.
 To trust your listing enough to display it, Google will compare the data you’ve provided with citations from around the web to check for consistency.
-If Google finds that your GMB listing has discrepancies between your practice name, address, or phone number on your website and other local directories like Yelp, they likely won’t trust your data enough to display your map listing when users do local searches.
-The more accurate your GMB listing is compared to third party citations across the web, the better chances you will have to appear in local rankings.
+If Google finds that your GBP listing has discrepancies between your practice name, address, or phone number on your website and other local directories like Yelp, they likely won’t trust your data enough to display your map listing when users do local searches.
+The more accurate your GBP listing is compared to third party citations across the web, the better chances you will have to appear in local rankings.

 How to optimize your listing

 If you want to take your GBP listing to the next level, there are a few things that you should focus on.
 By optimizing your listing, your chances to be shown in the local map pack and map search results can increase greatly.